 He is very intelligent and soon by whom he gets the most benefit.
 It is necessary for the family to be mutually respected and strict agreements on education.
 A gentle but consistent hand in combination with a healthy dose of humor is the message.

 Are you looking for more information on training your Beagle?
-Please check this beagle educate page.
+Please have a look at this beagle education page.